crimsonkissaki/MockMaker/README.md

 ```

 When the mock is returned, any properties defined in the `$ignore` array will be ... ignored.
 Even if they're in the defaults array or passed in with the `$properties` array, nothing will happen to them.

+## Known Bugs & Issues

+ * Classes with `__construct()` arguments will probably cause MockMaker to barf.
+I'm working on a fix using Mockery.
+ * Custom CodeWorkers and Templates haven't been fully tested.

+## Future Improvements:

+ * Adding in automatic generation of basic UnitTests for mocks, so you know when you have it set up properly.